avrilcoghlan/cholerabook/docs/source/vibriogenomes2.rst

 You have probably heard of the famous evolutionary biologist Charles Darwin, who proposed in his book `'The Descent of Man, and Selection in Relation to Sex'`_ , published in 1871, that humans are closely related to chimpanzees and other great apes.
 At the time, this idea caused great controversy among both fellow scientists and the general public.
-However, the hypothesis that humans are closely related to chimpanzees and other great apes has been strongly supported by comparing the complete DNA (that is, *whole genome sequence* (WGS) data) of chimpanzees, humans and other great apes, and building a *phylogenetic tree*, that is, a tree that attempts to recover the evolutionary history and relationships between the individual species based on genetic differences between their DNA (Figure 3).
+However, the hypothesis that humans are closely related to chimpanzees and other great apes has been strongly supported by comparing the complete DNA (that is, *whole genome sequence* (WGS) data) of chimpanzees, humans and other great apes, and building a *phylogenetic tree*, that is, a tree that attempts to recover the evolutionary history of the apes since their last comman ancestor, and to understand the relationships between the individual species, based on genetic differences between their DNA (Figure 3).
+Put simply, species that have greatest similarity in their DNA are placed closest in the tree, assuming that they shared a common ancestor most recently.
+Species that have many differences between their DNA are placed further away in the tree, assuming that their last common ancestor was a long time ago.
+In module 1.4 we will talk more about DNA and how DNA information can be used to build a phylogenetic tree.

+.. _'The Descent of Man, and Selection in Relation to Sex': https://www.gutenberg.org/ebooks/2300

 .. figure:: ApesTree.png
   :width: 750